 Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
-If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
-There is no cost to you.
+If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
+There is no out-of-pocket for you.
 Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of certified workers is very low.
-The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
-Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of qualified workers is very small.
+The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
+Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-Responsible administrative assistants perform a variety of administrative jobs and clerical tasks.
-Duties include providing assistance to managers and employees, helping in every day office needs and being responsible for the company’s general administrative requirements.
-The more qualified administrative assistants can make a surprisingly good salary if they have the necessary abilities.
+Responsible administrative assistants perform several administrative jobs and clerical tasks.
+Duties include providing support to managers and employees, assisting in every day office needs and managing the company’s general administrative requirements.
+The more skilled administrative assistants can make a surprisingly good salary if they have the necessary abilities.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to assist workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business intelligence, project management and more.
-The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in big demand fields to those who qualify for this grant.
-This training is intended to make your resume marketable so you can get hired and get back into the workforce.
+WIOA provides no cost training grants to aid workers get trained, certified and placed in high demand fields such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are professions in which there are not enough qualified workers and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in high demand fields to those who qualify for this grant.
+This training is designed to make your skills marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you qualify, everything is included, even the exam.
+If you qualify, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must choose something where there is a high expectation of employment.
+This is a jobs program so you must pick something where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select an occupation that is in high demand.
-For each approved occupation, there will be approved training programs to choose from.
+They want to make sure you select a career that is in high demand.
+For each authorized career, there will be authorized training programs to choose from.

-The three most prevalent classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not enrolled in school.
+The 3 most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you might qualify as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could qualify under Adult Low Income.
+For youths age 18-24, you might qualify if you are not enrolled in school.
 You must also be determined to be “suitable.”
-This is not an entitlement.
-The process is arduous so it is best to discuss this with us beforehand to see if you qualify.
+This is not an automatic approval.
+The process is complicated so it is best to talk with us first to see if you qualify.

-You need to select a program that can be finished in a short period of time that will boost your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to place.
-Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a program that can be finished in a short period of time that will boost your marketability enough to help get you hired.
+We look at the best ways to leverage your work history to add a certification that will make you attractive to hiring managers and easier to place.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no charge to you if you qualify.
 Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an exceptionally bureaucratic government agency.
-The steps are as clear as mud.
-Many schools are reluctant to work with WIOA if they can avoid doing so.
-I highly advise you consult with an expert.
+The steps are overly complicated.
+A lot of schools are hesitant to work with WIOA if they can avoid it.
+I strongly recommend you work with an expert.

 Yes!
-The whole purpose of this grant is to help you get back in the workforce.
-We have teamed up with a staffing firm that has devoted a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training needs.
-A lot of them recruit from us so we get many job leads that are not available to the general public.
+The whole purpose of this grant is to help you get a job.
+We have teamed up with a staffing company that has devoted a person to work at our location exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
+We work with over three thousand employers in Central Florida who use us for their training requirements.
+Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20+ experience in higher education.
-I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
-Luckily, I got hired again, but this time on the corporate side.
-Then I discovered the WIOA grant and knew what a godsend this could be for the unemployed or people with a limited income.
-Most schools do not like working with it becase of all the bureaucratic paperwork.
-The processes vary from one county to the next and are frequently changing.
+I was also laid off from my position several years ago and struggled to get employed again because of ageism.
+Finally, I was able to get back into the workforce, but this time on the corporate side.
+Then I discovered the WIOA grant and realized what a boon this could be for the unemployed or people with a low income.
+Most people do not like working with it becase of all the red tape.
+The regulations vary from one county to the next and are often changing.
 However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in colleges gives me an in depth grasp of the many career options and what it takes to get hired.
-I now specialize in helping veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+My experience working in colleges gives me an in depth grasp of the many career choices and what it takes to get started.
+I now specialize in assisting veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you qualify for!